Dark photon pair production via off-shell dark Higgs at FASER: Sensitivity region

 From the figure, one can see that the sensitivity regions cover the wide area of the parameter space which cannot be explored by the on-shell decay of the dark Higgs boson.
 In each panel, the sensitivity regions reach to $m_{A'} \simeq 1.2$ GeV which is almost independent of $m_\phi$.
 This behavior is attributed to the follows facts.
 In the region where $2m_{A'} > m_\phi$, $s_{23}$ is always larger than $m_\phi^2$.
 The propagator in eq.~\eqref{eq:diff-width} loses $m_\phi$ dependence and behaves as $1/s_{23}^2$ for large $s_{23}$.
-That propagator is canceled by the longitudinal contributions of the dark photon in the $b$ decay.
+Such a propagator is canceled by the longitudinal contributions of the dark photon in the $b$ decay.
 This feature is shown in figure~\ref{fig:diff-br} and explained later.
 For heavy $m_\phi$, the perturbative unitarity constraint is more stringent than the invisible decay of the SM Higgs boson.
-It has already excluded the dark photon $m_{A'} < 0.8$ GeV.\footnote{For $g'=1$, the upper limit on $m_{A'}$ from the perturbative unitarity constraint is $\mathcal{O}(10)$ GeV.
+It has already excluded the dark photon mass $m_{A'} < 0.8$ GeV.\footnote{For $g'=1$, the lower limit on $m_{A'}$ from the perturbative unitarity constraint is $\mathcal{O}(10)$ GeV.
 This bound is mainly determined by the $\log(s)$ term.
 In such a case, higher order processes should be taken into account.} On the other hand, for light $m_\phi$, the constraint on the invisible decay of the SM Higgs boson has already excluded the light dark photon from the on-shell decay of the dark Higgs boson.
 Therefore, the off-shell decays of the dark Higgs bosons should be taken into account for dark photon search.
-In the end, compared with the on-shell decay of the dark Higgs boson, our sensitivity region differs in $m_\phi > 2m_{A'}$ region especially for light $m_\phi$.
-This could be because the narrow width approximation is not valid for such spectrum.
-Due to the longitudinal enhancement of $\phi \to A'A'$ decay, the $\phi$ decay width is comparable to its mass.
+Figure~\ref{fig:diff-br} is the comparison of the differential branching ratios of $b \to s A'A'$ with that for the transverse components $b \to s A'_T A'_T$ with respect to $s_{23}$.
+The mass of the dark Higgs boson is chosen as $m_\phi = 2$ (black) and $0.5$ (red) GeV, and the dark photon mass is taken to $0.1$ (left) and $1.1$ GeV (right), respectively.
+The solid and dashed curves represent the total and transverse contribution, respectively.
+Thus, the difference between both curves is the longitudinal contribution.
+The panels show that the longitudinal contribution dominates the differential branching ratio except for the lower and upper kinematical thresholds.